rperezalbores/cryptobot/README.md

 each one is a dummy trade, indicating timestamp of the transaction, price, operation type and if it is a selling operation, the P&L

 Finally provides a summary P&L (hopefull profit)
+Also plots a graph.
+The index value in the panda dataframe table indicates the candlestick where the transaction took place in the plotted chart.
+For instance, index 21 indicates that the bot bought at the 21 candlestick in the chart.

 [264 rows x 6 columns]
 profit 168.75707524